Semi-Homemade Stuffing

 Chicken broth – You can also use turkey broth, chicken stock or hot water.
 The broth or stock gives the stuffing a richer, deeper flavor.
 If you use water, you may want to up the salt and seasonings.

-Pantry staples – Salt, black pepper, garlic powder.
+Pantry staples – Unsalted butter, salt, black pepper, garlic powder.

 How to Make Semi-Homemade Stuffing